zpete-dev/BarberEase/README.md

 ---
 I was very pleased with the results, and I was able to achieve what I originally set out to do.
 This MERN stack app has a fully responsive frontend that is working on mobile.
 I went through many iterations making animations look fluid so that a potential user would have a seamless experience browsing the site.
 This website will stay up and running securely for the time being, with lots of security measures protecting it from attacks.

 With some additional minor changes, I believe many small businesses would be very pleased with this site.
-Don't take my word for it, though; you can visit the site and see for yourself!
-Visit https://zpete.dev and tell me what you think @ zpete.dev@gmail.com

 Thank You!!!